crate/cratedb-guide/docs/admin/circuit-breaker.rst

 ==================
 .. code-block:: console

-  CircuitBreakingException: [query] Data too large, data for [mergeOnHandler: 1] would be [9021423616/8.4gb], which is larger than the limit of [9019431321/8.3gb]
+  CircuitBreakingException[Allocating 2mb for 'query: mergeOnHandler' failed, breaker would use 976.4mb in total.
+Limit is 972.7mb.
+Either increase memory and limit, change the query or reduce concurrent query load]

 * **Understanding the error**